netdisco/netdisco-docker/netdisco-postgresql/README_UPGRADE.md

   pgautoupgrade/pgautoupgrade:17-alpine
 ```

 Before doing so, please make sure to have a working backup.
-A simple way
+If you don't
-to create one is:
+have one already, a simple way to create one is:

 ```
 docker-compose exec -u postgres netdisco-postgresql \